Why Doth The Sun Reorient Take – Hymn Lyric

 Though, by the faithful Spirit impelled, Shepherds and brutes, unreasoning held, Yea, folk that did in darkness dwell Discern their God in His poor cell:

-Yet of the sacred race Blindly abhor the Incarnate grace: By philtres you might deem them lulled Or by some bacchic phrenzy dulled.
+Yet children of the sacred race Blindly abhor the Incarnate grace: By philtres you might deem them lulled Or by some bacchic phrenzy dulled.

 Why headlong thus to ruin stride?
 If aught of soundness in you bide, Behold in Him the Lord divine Of all your patriarchal line.